TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 ### Additional resources

 - Check out [What are Hash Functions and How to choose a good Hash Function](https://www.geeksforgeeks.org/what-are-hash-functions-and-how-to-choose-a-good-hash-function) for more technical overview of a hash function if you are interested in that.

+- Check out [This Video](https://www.youtube.com/watch?v=btT4bCOvqjs) from CS50 that explains the concept of buckets.